 What is employee handbook?
 Is it crucial for your company to develop an employee handbook or drafting a staff handbook?

 An employee handbook surely can provide a snapshot of your company’s philosophy and working rules.
 Employee handbooks allow employers to get things off on the right foot with new employees.
-A staff handbook also protects employer’s rights by providing employees with their employment guidelines in an easy-to-understand form.
+A staff handbook also protects the employer’s rights by providing employees with their employment guidelines in an easy-to-understand form.
 It will also serve as an invaluable reference tool for your employees.

 At the same time, drafting employee handbook policies also ensures the consistency in your employee relationships and explains the policies that make your company unique.
-By properly setting expectations for workplace behaviours, work habits and performance, companies may help to eliminate employee relations issues with a well written and legally complaint employee handbook.
+By properly setting expectations for workplace behaviours, work habits and performance, companies may help to eliminate employee relations issues with a well written and legally compliant employee handbook.

 What should be included in the employee handbook?

 - Equal employment opportunity statements

 - Non-disclosure statements

 - Definition of employment categories

 - Standards of conduct and disciplinary action procedures